Monthly Tips: January | February | March | April | May | June | July | August | September | October | November | December

 Especially fragrant freesia cultivars include Athene, Allure, Demeter, Excelsior, Golden Wave, Mirabel, Pink Westlind, Snowdon, and Welkin.

-If you like having blooms in the lawn, these are good for naturalizing, and the ripening foliage following bloom won't interfere with mowing the lawn: Chionodoxa, eranthis, muscari, ornithogalum, and puschkinia.
+If you like having blooms in the lawn, choose bulbs that are good for naturalizing, since the ripening foliage following bloom won't interfere with mowing the lawn, including Chionodoxa, eranthis, muscari, ornithogalum, and puschkinia.

 Don't forget to buy some bulbs just for indoor forcing color from Thanksgiving through January.
 Good choices include amaryllis, crocus, freesias, lily-of-the-valley, paperwhites, and tulips.